Alejandro-Rodas/Porfolio-/README.md

 # Alejandro Rodas
+**Staff Data Scientist and MLE at Qlarant**
-**B.A. in Data Science, Emphasis in Industrial Analytics**
-**University of California, Berkeley**
+**B.A. in Data Science, Emphasis in Industrial Analytics at University of California, Berkeley**
-Berkeley, CA |  Data Science • Data Analytics • ML • Data Engineering

 ---